Opening Statement

 That is the argument.

-That does not automatically make them wrong.
+That does not automatically make such arguments wrong.

 Thank you.